i05nagai/memorandum/language/english_speaking.md

         * Mr Armstrong was engaged in prayer
     * engage in doing something
         * despite her illness, she remains actively engaged in shaping policy
+    * employ
+        * I have engaged a secretary to deal with all my paperwork
+        * we're engaging the services of a professional administrator
+    * interest
+        * to interest someone in something and keep them thinking about it
+            * the debate about food safely has engaged the whole nation
+        * to become involved, or have contact, with someone or something
+            * she's an intelligent child but in class she doesn't really engage
+            * just stay out of his way as much as possible, and dont' engage with him
+    * begin fighting
+        * to attack or begin to fight someone
+        * enemy planes engaged the troops as they advanced into mountains
     * Have you heard?
 Sally and Ray are getting engaged
     * She is engaged to be married
     * He has engaged in a dispute with his former business partner
+* involved
+    * complicated
+        * difficult to understand or deal with; complicated
+        * his story was so involved that I couldn't follw it
+    * interested
+        * interested in or tkaing part in an activity or event
+        * the couple was having a loud argument, and I was afraid to get involved
+    * get involved
+    * involved in
+    * involved with
+        * if someone is involved with someone else, they have a romantic realation
+    * difficult
+* commitment
+* bring
+    * take
+        * to take or carry someone or something to a place or a person, or in the direction of the person speaking
+        * bring me that book
+        * bring that book to me
+        * I brought my daughter to my office
+        * next time you come, bring your boyfriend along
+        * it started raining, so I brought in the laundry
+        * this broadcast was brought to you by Powdermilk Biscuits
+    * cause
+        * to cause, result in, or produce a state
+        * the rain brought some relief from this heat
+        * the expolosion brought the building crashing to the ground
+        * what brings you here?
+        * prosecutors brought charges against the program's director
+        * Funding cuts brought an end to the project
+    * force
+        * to make yourself do something that you do not want to do
+        * I couldn't bring myself to disappoint her
+    * bring about
+    * bring around
+    * bring back
+        * do again
+            * to cause something to come into use or popularity again
+            * he's planning to bring back disco music
+        * think of again
+            * to cause something to be thought about
+            * that music always brings back happy memories
+    * bring down
+    * bring forth
+    * bring foward
+    * bring in
+    * bring off
+    * bring on
+        * to cause something to happen, esp. something bad
+        * I think the loud music brought my headache on
+    * bring out
+        * produce a quality
+            * to produce a particular quality
+            * sometimes a crisis bring out hte best in people
+            * the right lighting bring out the beauty in room
+        * produce for sale
+            * to produce something for people to buy
+            * the greeting-cards company is bringin out a new line f Mother's Day cards
+    * bring up
+        * to care for a child until it is an adult
+        * an aunt brought him up
+        * he was brought up on jazz
 * dedicate
     * The book is dedicated to every great software engineer
 * Her words and ideas flow easily from one idea to the next.